Compassion has been creeping up to tap me on the shoulder lately.

 That episode moved me so much that I decided to make compassion the center of one of my 2019 intentions.
 “Return more quickly to compassion when I’m upset, frustrated or annoyed,” I wrote.

-I thought I’d already failed at it after not even two weeks since the near year began.
+I thought I’d already failed at it after not even two weeks since the new year began.
 This past weekend, I indulged my ego and lashed out at someone I care about deeply.
 Almost immediately, I recognized the damage I’d done and apologized profusely.
 I know that healing can be found in all situations in which both parties are willing to return to compassion.
 And that situation is no exception.

 But then I realized something profound: I didn’t fail at my intention at all.
 I bounced back to my true self in record time.
 And that’s the progress I’m striving for.
 I won’t always get compassion right, but I can always choose to return to it when I get it wrong.